david942j/heapinfo/README.md

 * **HeapInfo** works when the `victim` is being traced! i.e. you can use ltrace/strace/gdb and **HeapInfo** simultaneously!
 * `dump` - Dump arbitrarily address memory.
 * `layouts` - Show the current bin layouts, very useful for heap exploitation.
+* `offset` - Show the offset between given address and segment.
+Very useful for calculating relative offset.
 * `x` - Provide gdb-like commands.
 * `find` - Provide gdb-like commands.
 * More features and details can be found in [RDoc](http://www.rubydoc.info/github/david942j/heapinfo/master/)